gurparshad/my-hotel/README.md

 ## Improvements

+Important improvement - currently if i want to share my chosen the hotel room with someone I can't do it.
+It should have this functionality.

 A potential improvement could be to use the immer library for updating nested state more concisely.
 This library, integrated into Redux Toolkit, allows you to write code that "mutates" state in a more natural way.